datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 .. _21.d.1:

-21.d.1 accessRightsScheme
+21.d.1 accessRightsUri
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Occurrences:** 0-1

-**Definition:** The scheme used to define the access rights.
+**Definition:** The URI used to define the access rights.

 **Allowed values, examples, other constraints:**